Monthly Travel Indicators Summary - November 2024

 Consumer Sentiment

-- On average, across California’s priority markets, 43% of international consumers said they were planning international leisure travel in the next 12 months, up from 40% a year ago and 35% two years ago for the comparable month.
+- On average, across California’s priority markets, 42% of international consumers said they were planning international leisure travel (anywhere) in the next 12 months, up from 41% a year ago and 37% two years ago for the comparable month.
+The Indian market saw intent increase to 37% in November compared to 32% in 2023.

 - Safety and health concerns remained secondary barriers in the Asia Pacific, India, and Middle East markets.